Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Discussion

 Further, the drought mass indicator does not consider a range of aspects that energy system models do.
 For instance, it does not capture periods with very high renewable availability that may arise between or after extreme droughts.
 Energy models with perfect foresight optimize long-duration storage operations considering not only droughts but also high-availability periods.
 This may result in major storage discharge periods that occur at different times or last longer than the most extreme drought periods identified by the drought mass indicator.
 In addition, the drought mass does not account for storage conversion losses or renewable curtailment.
 The latter may be required even within longer-lasting droughts in case of brief periods with very high availability that exceed storage charging capacities \cite{ruhnau_storage_2022}.
 It is possible to integrate conversion losses into drought identification methods, but this comes at the cost of higher complexity \cite{kittel_measuring_2024}.

 Due to computational limits, energy system models are often solved for a limited number of weather years, or even for only a single weather year.
-While substantial inter-annual variation in optimal energy model outcomes has been documented in the literature \cite{pfenninger_long-term_2016,staffell_using_2016,pfenninger_dealing_2017,zeyringer_designing_2018,collins_impacts_2018,schlott_impact_2018,kaspar_climatological_2019,hill_effects_2021,tong_geophysical_2021,grochowicz_intersecting_2023,gunn_spatial_2023,ruggles_planning_2024}, our analysis shows that extreme portfolio droughts also vary significantly across different years and regions.
+While substantial inter-annual variation in optimal energy model outcomes has been documented in the literature \cite{pfenninger_long-term_2016,staffell_using_2016,pfenninger_dealing_2017,zeyringer_designing_2018,collins_impacts_2018,schlott_impact_2018,kaspar_climatological_2019,hill_effects_2021,tong_geophysical_2021,grochowicz_intersecting_2023,gunn_spatial_2023,ruggles_planning_2024}, our analysis shows that extreme portfolio droughts also vary substantially across different years and regions.
 This likely aggravates inter-annual variations of energy model outcomes, particularly in terms of long-duration system flexibility needs.
 Accordingly, it appears desirable to corroborate the findings and conclusions of previous model-based energy system studies that are based on a small number of weather years or even only a single one and do not include extreme \ac{VRE} droughts.
-For example, the European \acl{TYNDP} 2022 draws on the single weather year 2009 \cite{entso-e_tyndp_2022}.
+For example, the European \acl{TYNDP} 2022 draws on the single weather year 2009 \cite{entso-e_tyndp_2022}, while the newer \acl{TYNDP} 2024 uses the year 2019 \cite{entso-e_tyndp_2024}.
 Long-term energy scenarios developed for the European Commission generally lack transparency about actual weather years used, but appear to be based on a very limited number of weather years \cite{european_commission_directorate_general_for_energy_eu_2021}.
 The same holds true for influential climate neutrality scenarios for Germany \cite{bdi_klimapfade_2021,fraunhofer_isi_langfristszenarien_2024,prognos_klimaneutrales_2021,luderer_deutschland_2021}.
 Our analysis shows that the winter of 1996/97 including the pan-European super drought is particularly relevant for weather-resilient planning of the European energy system.
 It further indicates relevant weather years for single-country analysis.
+For any model-based energy system analysis that aims to shed light on how to deal with extreme renewable energy droughts, we suggest a two-step approach: first, use a large weather data set and identify the weather year with the most extreme drought event, purely drawing on renewable time series analysis as showcased in this paper; and second, ensure to include this particular year when running complex, numerically constrained energy system models.